scala/scala3-example-project/README.md

 http://dotty.epfl.ch/docs/usage/ide-support.html

 Meh, not so much.
-I found Atom with sbt running in a shell under platformio terminal worked best.
+I found Atom with sbt running in a shell under `platformio-ide-terminal` worked best.

 ## Making a New Dotty Project
 > The fastest way to start a new Dotty project is to use one of the following templates: